-Medical microbiology is a field of scientific study that includes looking at bacteria, viruses and parasites in connection with disease and illness.
+Medical microbiology is a field of scientific study that includes looking at bacteria, viruses, and parasites in connection with disease and illness.
 Degrees can be obtained at the bachelor's, master's, doctoral and post-doctorate levels, leading to a variety of career paths.
-Medical microbiology is the perfect field for those interested in biology and working to better understand disease and illness.
+Medical microbiology is a great field for those interested in biology and working to better understand disease and illness.

 - Government agencies, such as the Center for Disease Control and the National Institutes of Health